GAM-team/GAM/wiki/Vault-Takeout.md

         [terms <String>] [start|starttime <Date>|<Time>] [end|endtime <Date>|<Time>]
         [includerooms <Boolean>]
         [covereddata calllogs|textmessages|voicemails]
-        [includeshareddrives|includeteamdrives <Boolean>]
+        [includeshareddrives <Boolean>]
         [showdetails]
 ```
 For a hold with `corpus drive`, you can specify advanced search options:
-* `includeshareddrives False` - Do not include Shared Drives in the search, this is the default.
+* `includeshareddrives False` - Files in shared drives are not included in the hold, this is the default
-* `includeshareddrives True` - Include Shared Drives in the search.
+* `includeshareddrives True` - Files in shared drives are included in the hold

 For a hold with `corpus mail`, you can specify search terms to limit the search.
 * `terms <String>` - [Vault search](https://support.google.com/vault/answer/2474474)